niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 where the module to load has been replaced by ``{{ set_env }}`` and the command to execute the program has been replaced by ``{{ command }}``.

-With this, it becomes possible to

-- load and run another program.
-- load and run the same program on another SLURM cluster, where the module and/or the command might be different.
+With this, it becomes possible to load and run the same program on another SLURM cluster, where the module and/or the command might be different.

 As long as we know what the job instructions file must look like, we can define a template for pretty much any job.